 In the creation of his Jade Mountain, Troubetzkoy took a particular interest in the recycled glass pool tiles which were designed in a symbiotic collaboration with David Knox of Lightstreams, an equally unconventionally thinking tile manufacturer, who – appreciating Troubetzkoy’s design approach – created 24 stunning iridescent reflective pool tiles to match Nick’s revolutionary creations with some of his own.

 Each suite has different color pool tiles, from ruby red to amber to plum and to amazing shades of green and blue.
 Troubetzkoy asked that the mold for these tiles would be destroyed.
-This was part of the agreement so that the Jade Mountain tilesjm_detail_015 could in fact remain a unique, one of a kind design feature.
+This was part of the agreement so that the Jade Mountain tiles could in fact remain a unique, one of a kind design feature.

 As a result of his commitment, Troubetzkoy was awarded the Counterpart International Emerald Award ” for high-end resorts combining a commitment to luxury and to the use of tourism to improve the destination, its people and the environment “.
 Counterpart president Lelei LeLaulu said that Jade Mountain had vaulted to the top of the world’s most exclusive properties for its use of recycled material, water, and its dedication to conserving the environment, going so far as to send resort managers to the rainforests of Guyana to select the trees for use.
 He also gave top marks to ” the resort’s treatment of staff and a very low turnover”.
 On top of all this, said LeLaulu, Jade Mountain was “a design of extraordinary vision and boldness.”